carinemores/ecoliCPS/README.md

 done

 ```
-* **Note**: Replace replace the file paths according to your computing environment and dataset.
+* **Note**: Replace the file paths according to your computing environment and dataset.
 The `<number_of_threads>` placeholder should be replaced with the desired number of threads for parallel processing.

 ## References